-Command Purpose Line LB1 Respectively, to test Line 1 or Line 2 in an E1 slot, places a call from to initiate and receive c access line and WAN.
-Do not activate these c because they disrupt da the MAX to itself over the WAN to determine the MAX unit's ability to initiate and receive calls and to diagnose the soundness of the digital access line and WAN.
+Command Purpose Line LB1 Respectively, to test Line 1 or Line 2 in an E1 slot, places a call from Line LB2 the MAX to itself over the WAN to determine the MAX unit's ability to initiate and receive calls and to diagnose the soundness of the digital access line and WAN.
 Do not activate these commands when a call is active on the line because they disrupt data flow between the codecs connected to either end of the network line.